 How to Make Killer Cockroach Bait

 Sprinkle a little of this around your door, behind your stove and fridge, behind the couch, etc. As long as it's dry and doesn't get damp or vacuumed up, it keeps working.
 It's the absolute best for getting rid of the roaches.
-They hate the stuff, and it will kill an entire colony because they get it on them, then transfer it to the others.
+They hate the stuff, and it will kill an entire colony, because they get it on them and then transfer it to the others.

-It works well just as I expected, I purchased this item based on plenty of positive comments and its functionality is quite good.
-No more roaches in kitchen and restroom, thanks.
+It works well just as I expected, I purchased this item based on plenty of positive comments, and its functionality is quite good.
+No more roaches in the kitchen and restroom.
+Thanks.